abatima/pomodoro-productivity-app/README.md

 * **Start Button**: Triggers the `start_timer()` function to initiate the countdown.
 * **Reset Button**: Calls `reset_timer()`, canceling the active `after()` loop and clearing all session progress.

-## 📜 License

-This project is open-source and available under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).

 ---